Online Music Education, the new normal?

 Variety of Learning Breeds Success

-Based on recent studies by music organisations around the world, it was found that students are constantly seeking different teachers for different areas of their instrument or voice range.
+Based on recent studies by music organizations worldwide, it was found that students are constantly seeking different teachers for different areas of their instrument or voice range.
 New generations can study more in-depth at home online, with new learning possibilities.
 They want different influences.

 Regardless of where musicians choose to learn their craft, the fact remains that they are choosing to obtain their information from a variety of sources aside from their primary private teachers.